RU

 Central Russia

-Central Russian cuisine is characterized by dishes using ingredients like potatoes, root vegetables, mushrooms, and dairy products.
-Soups like borscht and shchi are common, along with various porridges and baked goods.
+Central Russian cuisine characterized by potatoes, root vegetables, mushrooms, dairy.
+Soups like borscht and shchi common.
+Various porridges (buckwheat, oat) and baked goods.
+Agricultural heartland.
+Orthodox fasting traditions influence cuisine.

 Cultural Significance:

-Represents the heartland of Russia and its agricultural traditions.
+Represents heartland of Russia and agricultural traditions.
+Peasant cuisine elevated to national identity.
+Moscow and St. Petersburg culinary centers.

 Signature Dishes: